omeryldzk/Worker/README.md

 curl -X POST https://<cloudrunurl>.us-central1.run.app/trigger-worker
 ```
 ## Discussion
-Dont forget to change default google cloud service account role.Beacuse the service account you provided only responsible for deploying the container default service account will build the project from the artifact registry
+Dont forget to change default google cloud service account role.Beacuse the service account you provided only responsible for deploying the container default service account will build the project from the artifact registry and need acces to buckets

 ## License